britram/rains-prototype/draft-trammell-rains-protocol.md

 authority.
 As this could be used for denial-of-service-attacks, a server honoring Option 9 SHOULD limit the rate of "freshness" queries it issues.

 \[EDITOR'S NOTE: verify we actually need this, since a P-shard will _never_ contain a false negative existence proof: Option 10 specifies that the querier will not accept a P-shard as a negative proof, and that any negative proof returned for the query should be a Shard or a Zone]

 \[EDITOR'S NOTE: decide later whether these are actually necessary, they seem _awfully_ implementation-specific: Option 10 directly returns the section in a negative cache hit without checking if it is still up to date.
 Option 11 sends a nonexistence update query to the naming server in case there is a negative cache hit.
 Option 12 requests a notification response before the server forwards the query if there is a negative cache hit.
 This is especially useful with option 11 to get feedback early, e.g. to correct a typo.]

 ### Confirmation Queries {#confirmation}

+\[EDITOR'S NOTE: make sure we actually need the hash - why is a timestamp not sufficient here?]

 A Query containing a current-answer key is a confirmation query, used by a server to refresh a cached query result.
 The querier passes a hash of the most